Northfield, Ohio: 2000 census

-Race track and slot machines
+Attractions

 MGM Northfield Park (previously known as Hard Rock Rocksino Northfield Park), a racino, is located in the village.
-On December 18, 2013, the Hard Rock opened "The Rocksino" at Northfield Park, which has slot machines, a Hard Rock Café and a 320-seat venue.
+On December 18, 2013, the Hard Rock opened "The Rocksino" at Northfield Park, a Hard Rock Café and a 320-seat venue.
 In 2018, MGM Growth Properties bought the property from Milstein Entertainment for $1.02 billion.
 Hard Rock continued to operate the property under a management agreement with the new owners.
 On April 1, 2019, MGM Growth's majority owner, MGM Resorts International, bought the Rocksino's operating business from MGM Growth for $275 million in stock, assumed control from Hard Rock, and rebranded the property as MGM Northfield Park.
 MGM Resorts would lease the property from MGM Growth for initial rent of $60 million per year.

-Sportsman Park, originally built as a greyhound racing track in 1934 during Max Kliens term as mayor (1934-1938) and then shortly after the track changed ownership and the track switched from greyhound racing to midget car racing.
+Sportsman Park, originally built as a greyhound racing track in 1934 during Max Kliens term as mayor (1934–1938) and then shortly after the track changed ownership and the track switched from greyhound racing to midget car racing.
 Then in 1956 Sportsman Park was torn down to make way for what is known today as Northfield Park and Hard Rock Rocksino.